aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

 - `sagemaker:OutputKmsKey`

 ### Example: Enforce usage of network isolation mode
-To enforce usage of resource secure configuration, you can add the following policy to the SageMaker excecution role:
+To enforce usage of resource secure configuration, you can add the following policy to the SageMaker execution role:
 ```json
 {
     "Version": "2012-10-17",